 The way back wasn’t hard like it was in the last miles of the NFEC.
 I was surprised I wasn’t hurting.
 I could climb decently and go down pretty fast (I always pass a bunch of people on descents).
 I finished under 15 hours at 14:53 which is good as it qualifies me to enter the lottery for the Western States 100 in 2013!
 Somehow a much better performance than NFEC 2011.
-159 out of 265 finishers (there was 450 entrants I guess it’s a tough race).
+159 out of 265 finishers (there were 450 entrants I guess it’s a tough race).

 I really like this type of event.
-So much more friendly than the big city marathons, the noisy ironman races etc. Tina Bodington, the race director, was at the finish line giving medals (awesome medal – I love it – see the picture).
-There was a barbecue pit going and every one is having a good time.
-And the goodie bag is a paper bag with a t-shirt, a mug and a Miwok beer!
+So much more friendly than the big city marathons, the noisy ironman races, etc. Tina Bodington, the race director, was at the finish line giving medals (awesome medal – I love it – see the picture).
+There was a barbecue pit going and everyone is having a good time.
+And the goodie bag is a paper bag with a t-shirt, a mug, and a Miwok beer!
 I don’t drink but I might drink one day, maybe I’ll take it to UTMB like I’m taking the Mont Blanc beer up Mt Whitney.

-Being a bit worried about André I checked if he made the cut-offs – apparently he did.
-I changed into warm clothes at the car, ate something and waited for him.
+Being a bit worried about André I checked if he made the cut-offs – apparently, he did.
+I changed into warm clothes in the car, ate something and waited for him.
 He came in later, right before the cut-off!
 Mission accomplished!
 We had to wait for a runner he had lent his iPhone to (how kind of him) because she didn’t have a flashlight (it was really dark in the woods I think – the supermoon hadn’t risen yet).

 Then the drive back to SF under the supermoon!
 What an awesome day!

 I’m usually not sore after long runs but I walked like a zombie for a couple of days after the event!
 Not too much pain but I think the stiffness is a good sign, that I pushed it a bit.
 The day the event after I drove back to LA and I was quite wiped.
 Still couldn’t walk that well two days after!
 I rode my bike on the trainer for an hour to encourage some blood flow.
 Day after that I swam for an hour.
-First run on the Wednesday… hills again.
+First, run on the Wednesday… hills again.

 No toe injury this time.
 I’m glad I wore compression socks because only my thigh muscles are sore.
 Next ultra I will probably wear compression shorts until I can do without.
 I do hope to be able to run all the time (I’d say I walked 40% of the time)

 This is the longest I ever ran.
 Ever!
-Running a 100 kilometers is a big deal, I’m born and raised in France and grew up in a metric world.
+Running 100 kilometers is a big deal, I’m born and raised in France and grew up in a metric world.
 100 miles seem now within reach, it’s only 38 more miles and at the end of this 100K I felt I could keep on going.
 And again this was an experience in living life one instant at a time, coping with suffering and leaving the suffering somewhere.
-Pain isn’t suffering and one can even transcend pain (ok maybe it’s easier when it’s self inflicted doing something fun).
+Pain isn’t suffering and one can even transcend pain (ok maybe it’s easier when it’s self-inflicted doing something fun).

 Thanks to everyone who supports me in this type of event: the amazing volunteers for their cheers and delicious food items; Tia Bodington the race director for putting up such an awesome event; the park service and the rangers for letting us do this; my family for putting up with me while training; André, Kristine, Ary and Sage de Castilho for their kind and warm hospitality and all the Miwok runners for being nice and fun to be around.

-And finally many thoughts for the Coastal Miwok tribe who used to live in the Marin lands – if you want to learn more about them here are a couple of links:
+And finally, many thoughts for the Coastal Miwok tribe who used to live in the Marin lands – if you want to learn more about them here are a couple of links: